input-output-hk/mithril/mithril-stm/src/circuits/halo2_ivc/tests/golden/GOLDEN_TEST_SCENARIOS.md

 4. the stored next checkpoint
 5. the continuity between those two checkpoints

+Tests prefixed with `slow_` are expected to be the heavier positive golden checks.
+They are good candidates for a different CI lane than the always-on fast checks.

 ## Why The Suite Uses Different Test Styles

 The suite mixes two styles on purpose: